 Friday, June 15, 4:30 – 6:30 PM

-Explore how science intersects with art with COLA 2018 Fellow Doris Sung.
-During this hands-on workshop participants will experiment with special paper combined with plastic to assemble geometric sculptures with heat!
-Doris will also demonstrate how this heat process is used to create giant metal sculptures like the nine-foot sculpture in the exhibition.
+Participants explored how science intersects with art with COLA 2018 Fellow Doris Sung.
+During this hands-on workshop participants experimented with special paper combined with plastic to assemble geometric sculptures with heat!
+Doris also demonstrated how this heat process is used to create giant metal sculptures like the nine-foot sculpture in the exhibition.
 All ages welcome.

 About Doris Sung